fmrtl73/pxdocs/content/portworx-install-with-kubernetes/storage-operations/csi/enable/_index.md

 ## Portworx CSI installed by default

-Starting with the Portworx Operator 1.5 and higher, CSI is installed by default unless explicitly disabled.
+Starting with the Portworx [Operator 1.5 and higher](/reference/crd/storage-cluster/), CSI is installed by default unless explicitly disabled.
 Due to the nature of CSI and its dependencies, it is highly recommend to use the Portworx Operator instead of the spec generator for installation.

 The Portworx Operator easily manages all CSI components based on your Kubernetes and Portworx versions.
 This makes upgrading Kubernetes and Portworx versions far easier.

+{{<info>}}**Note**:
+Explicitly disabling CSI will also prevent the Pure Storage FlashBade DirectAccess mode from working.
+{{</info>}}

 ## Portworx Operator 1.4 and earlier